-In these tabs you will find information on how to get financial data on companies, including annual reports, U.S. Securities and Exchange Commission filings, Bonds, and other resources.
+In these tabs you will find information on how to get financial data on companies, including annual reports, U.S. Securities and Exchange Commission filings, and more.

 Image from Pixabay, CC0.

 The following databases provide access to company financials and other finance related information (such as stock prices, analyst estimates, etc.).